 The information technology sector includes companies that manufacture personal computers and produce software.
 Additionally, there are semiconductor manufacturers, data processing, and information technology services companies.

-This sector has generally performed well early in the business cycle because it is more economic sensitivity than many other sectors.
-Certain sub sectors in this industry—like software, computers, and peripherals—have historically outperformed during periods of expansion.
+This sector has generally performed well early in the business cycle because it has more economic sensitivity than many other sectors.
+Certain sub-industries in this industry—like software, computers, and peripherals—have historically outperformed during periods of expansion.